 John Harsch Regenerative Agriculture Grant

-WFSI has up to $75,000 to go toward one or more competitive grants for best regenerative agricultural management practice adoption in the Midwest.
+WFSI has up to $100,000 to go toward one or more competitive grants for best regenerative agricultural management practice adoption.

-We are looking to partner with nonprofit organizations, farmers, landowners or producers that work and operate in the Midwest (Iowa and surrounding states) that are interested in adopting best regenerative agricultural management practices that impact one or several of these areas:
+We are looking to partner with nonprofit organizations, farmers, landowners or producers who are interested in adopting best regenerative agricultural management practices that impact one or several of these areas:

 • Improve water quality